nRFCloud/ts-json-schema-transformer/README.md

         // How many enum values must be present before a loop is generated.
         "loopEnum": 100,

-        // Whether or not to return all errors encoutered or just the first one "allErrors": true,
+        // Whether to return all errors encoutered or just the first one "allErrors": true,

         // Schema options

-        // Whether or not to process jsDoc annotations "jsDoc": "extended",
+        // Whether to process jsDoc annotations
+        "jsDoc": "extended",

         // Do not allow additional items on tuples "strictTuples": false,

-        // Whether or not to allow additional properties on objects that don't have index signatures "additionalProperties": false
+        // Whether to allow additional properties on objects that don't have index signatures "additionalProperties": false,

+        // What schemas should be exposed (given readable names) "expose": "export",

+        // Whether properties should be sorted (stable) "sortProps": true,
       }
     ]
   }